 ArchiLab is a state-of-the-art teaching, research and consultancy facility.
 It is designed for carrying out specialised science and technology activities relating to sustainable building design, simulation and implementation.

-Researchers in the Faculty of Art, Design and Architecture have benefitted from significant investment in state-of-the-art studios and labs:
+Researchers in Kingston School of Art have benefitted from significant investment in state-of-the-art studios and labs:

 CEREB is a unique teaching, research and demonstration resource for the built environment, hosting a number of renewable and intelligent energy solutions.
 CEREB has been developed in partnership between London South Bank, City and Kingston Universities with funding from the Higher Education Funding Council for England (HEFCE), the London Development Agency (LDA) and M&E Sustainability.

 Located at roof level of the new London South Bank University teaching facility K2, the Centre has direct access to data from all the different technologies providing the services to the working building, together with the innovative technologies built into the Centre itself.
 There is also the ability to showcase developing technologies and to trial new products in a real life setting where the results can be closely monitored.

 This makes it an invaluable resource for understanding how to design, operate and manage technologies for future low carbon buildings – both new build and retrofit.
 CEREB and the new K2 building host many different forms of renewable or energy efficient technologies.
 All of these are working to provide the services to the Centre and the 8,500 m2 building below it.
 These include solar fibre optics; ground source heat pump; solar hot water; photovoltaics; wind turbines; tri-generation; and phase change materials.
 Researchers from the three partner institutions are monitoring and collecting data from all of these technologies to research the effectiveness of each in the urban setting.